Biography

 Responsibilities include:

-• Developed a structured gas-solid multiphase flow solver for static and moving interfaces in FORTRAN using volume-filtering.
+• Developed a high-fidelity gas-solid multiphase solver in FORTRAN tailored for static and moving complex geometries using custom volume-filtering techniques.

 Jul 2022 – Dec 2022 Los Alamos, New Mexico, USA